annotation Athena::Framework::Annotations::QueryParam

 # }

-See the external documentation for more information.
+See the Getting Started docs for more information.

 Map#

 By default, the parameter's requirements are applied against the resulting value, which makes sense when working with scalar values.
+However, if the parameter is an Array of values, then it may make more sense to run the validations against each item in that array, as opposed to on the whole array itself.

-This behavior can be enabled by using the map: true
+This behavior can be enabled by using the map: true option, which essentially wraps all the requirements within an AVD::Constraints::All constraint.

 require "athena"